-Students, unless excused by the administration in advance, must be in attendance the entire day in order to attend dances or any other scheduled school event.
+Students, unless excused by the administration in advance, must be in attendance the three-fourths of the day in order to attend dances or any other scheduled school event.
 Lunch does not count as a class period.
 See Extra/Co-Curricular Code of Conduct for attendance requirements for participation in athletic contests, musical contests and performances.